Patchogue, NYConsumerAffairs Unaccredited Brand

 I didn't discuss the costs with my daughter until sometime later, measured in weeks.
 It turns out the figures she looked at didn't include the price of the car.
 I only found out at that time the car cost $38,000, well over the price she could have gotten the same car for, probably with this same dealer, most certainly with other dealers.
 A quick look at the internet would have told us that right then and there.
 Lesson learned, but I do believe the tactic the dealer used was the old bait & switch scheme.

-Nissan 112 Company Profile
+Nissan 112 Company Information

 - Company Name: